googlegenomics/gcp-variant-transforms/docs/development_guide.md

 ### Updating changes

 After making changes, you must again add, commit, and push those changes.
+It is preferred to have one commit per review round such that your reviewers can easily check what you have changed since last time.
+To create new commits, you may follow the steps stated in "Pushing changes to your fork's branch".
-If you are making changes after a review process, you may create new commits for related changes by following the steps stated in "Pushing changes to your fork's branch".
 Otherwise, please run the following:

 ```bash
 git add -p